Cable TV Advertising: Benefits, Rates, & How It Works

 Network TV Advertising

-A “network” buy is when brands purchase air time directly through a national cable channel such as ESPN or Food Network.
-Network buys are generally more expensive than TV spots.
+A network buy is when brands purchase airtime directly through a national cable channel, such as ESPN, Food Network, or CNN, to reach audiences across the country.
+It delivers wide reach and prestige, but network buys are generally more expensive than TV spots

-To word this distinction another way, network buys are purchased from the networks themselves, whereas spots are purchased from cable providers and only appear to those specific subscribers.
+To phrase this distinction another way, network buys are purchased from the networks themselves, whereas spots are purchased from cable providers and only appear to specific targeted subscribers.

 Broadcast vs. Cable Advertising